vtereshkov/umka-lang/doc/api.md

 * `params`: Parameter stack slots
 * `result`: Returned value stack slots

 Returned value: Pointer to the stack slot allocated for storing the returned value.

-Special rules apply to a returned value of a structured type or to multiple returned values (treated as a single implicit structure):
+Notes:

+* Returned values of all ordinal types except `uint` are stored in the `intVal` field of the returned value slot

+* Returned values of type `uint` are stored in the `uintVal` field of the returned value slot

+* Returned values of types `real` and `real32` are stored in the `realVal` field of the returned value slot

+* Returned values of type `str` are stored in the `ptrVal` field of the returned value slot, treated as being of type `const unsigned char *`

+* Returned values of all structured types `T` are assumed to be allocated by the caller.
+The pointer to allocated memory is stored in the `ptrVal` field of the returned value slot, treated as being of type `T *`.
+In particular:

-* Inside a C function called from Umka, this stack slot already contains the pointer to the memory area sufficiently large to store the actual returned value.
-The user must fill this memory area, but not rewrite the pointer
+  * Inside a C function called from Umka, the returned value is allocated by the Umka interpreter.
+The C function must put the returned value to allocated memory, but must not overwrite the pointer

-* Before calling an Umka function from C, the user must allocate a memory area needed for storing the actual returned value and put the area pointer to the stack slot returned by `umkaGetResult`
+  * Before calling an Umka function from C, the C program must allocate memory needed for storing the returned value and put the pointer into the `ptrVal` field of the returned value slot

+* Multiple returned values of types `(T0, T1 /*...*/)`are treated as a single structure `struct {item0: T0; item1: T1 /*...*/}` and follow the rules for structured types

 ```
 static inline Umka *umkaGetInstance(UmkaStackSlot *result);